microbiome/course_2024_oulu/docs/04-material.md

 Course slides will be shared at a later point.

-## Tasks

-Course assignments will be available soon.

 ## HintikkaXO dataset

 In this course we will analyze [HintikkaXOData](https://microbiome.github.io/microbiomeDataSets/reference/HintikkaXOData.html), a study about the effects of fat diet and prebiotics on the microbiome of rat models [@ijerph18084049].

-The dataset is briefly presented by [these slides]().
+The dataset is briefly presented in [these slides]().

-## Extra material on miaverse and R programming

-Extra material on miaverse and R programming is available in the [resources](https://microbiome.github.io/OMA/resources.html) of the OMA book.